Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: A non-parametric estimator of the Sobol indices of order 1

-Denoting by $V_\ell=\E\big(\E^2(Y\ |\ X_\ell)\big)$, we have: which can be approximated by where are the empirical mean and variance of $Y$.
-In this article, we propose 2 approximations $\widehat{V}_\ell$ of $V_\ell$, based on Nadaraya-Watson and on warped wavelet estimators.
-At an advanced stage of this work, we learned that the Nadaraya-Watson-based estimator of Sobol indices of order 1 had also been proposed and studied in the PhD of Sol\'is \cite{solisthesis}.
+are the empirical mean and variance of $Y$.
+We can think of several approximations $\widehat{V}_{\ell }$ of $V_{\ell }$, for example, based on Nadaraya-Watson and on warped wavelet estimators.
+At an advanced stage of this work, we learned that the Nadaraya-Watson-based estimator of Sobol indices of order 1 had also been proposed and studied in the PhD of Sol\'{i}s \cite{solisthesis}.
 Using a result on estimation of covariances by Loubes et al. \cite{loubesmarteausolis}, they obtain an elbow effect.
-However their estimation is not adaptative.
-For the warped wavelet estimator, we propose a model selection procedure based on a work by Laurent and Massart \cite{laurentmassart} to make the estimator adaptative.
+However their estimation is not adaptive, and requires the knowledge of the regularity of the joint density function of $(X_{\ell },Y)$.
+For the warped wavelet estimator, we propose a model selection procedure based on a work by Laurent and Massart \cite{laurentmassart} to make the estimator adaptive.